BaraaMohamed13/Bankiest/README.md

 ## Closing an Account

-To close an account, click the "Close Account" button and enter your username and password.
+To close an account, enter your username and password in the close account section.
 The account will be closed.

 ## Demo

 <img src="/Demo.gif"/>

+<p>Part of the complete javascript course by Jonas Schmedtmann</p>